cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 One notation that is often used for describing the data model of a CBOR protocol is CDDL {{-cddl}}.
 The various types of data items in the data model are serialized per RFC 8949 {{-cbor}} to create encoded CBOR data items.

+## Data Model, Encoding Variants and Interoperability with Partial Implementations

 In contrast to JSON, CBOR-related documents explicitly discuss the data model separately from its serialization.
-Both JSON and CBOR allow variation in the way some data types can be serialized:
+Both JSON and CBOR allow variation in the way some data items can be serialized:

 * In JSON, the number 1 can be serialized in several different ways (`1`, `0.1e1`, `1.0`, `100e-2`) — while it may seem obvious to use